-In September 2018, Dr Ware was promoted to Reader in Genomic medicine by the National Heart and Lung Institute, Imperial College London - recognising his academic contributions to this field.
+In 2018, Dr Ware was promoted to Reader in Genomic Medicine by the National Heart and Lung Institute, Imperial College London to recognise his academic contributions to the field.

 Areas of expertise

-As a researcher, Dr Ware studies ICCs, the clinical interpretation of genomes and genetic variation more broadly, and the application of genome-stratified medicine.
+As a researcher, Dr Ware's main research interest is to understand the impact of genetic variation on the heart and circulation, and to use genome information to improve patient care.
 He is closely involved with the Clinical Genome Resource (cardiovascular domain expert panel) and Genomics England (GeCIP cardiovascular domain), alongside other projects.

-Dr Ware's research group spans the National Institute for Health Research (NIHR) Royal Brompton Hospital cardiovascular biomedical research unit (cBRU) where he is associate theme lead for genetics, the National Heart & Lung Institute, and the Medical Research Council (MRC) Clinical Sciences Unit at Imperial College London.
+Dr Ware's research group spans the Royal Brompton Hospital Cardiovascular Research Centre, where he co-leads the ICC research programme, the National Heart & Lung Institute, and the Medical Research Council (MRC) London Institute of Medical Science at Imperial College London.
 Research carried out in his early career has resulted in national and international prizes, including from the British Cardiovascular Society, the Heart Rhythm Society and the Royal Society of Medicine.

 Research into dilated cardiomyopathy